0xf11n/0xf11n.github.io/wu/thm_c4ptur3th3fl4g.md

 * this led me to believe the inner picture has another layer of steganography inside it, which would be the final flag
 * after some frustrating hours trying to find the missing flag with binwalk, which found some zlib archiv, that turned out to be the picture encoding
 * I circled back and used strings on the file, turns out the flag was right next to the first one after all

+### Conclusion
+great fun and because its based on encoding, you always know there is something.